CONCEPT ANALYSIS

 The CyberFiber Network is six networks stacked on top of each other, each serving a different class of user, each reinforcing the Sprawl's hierarchy with engineering precision that a social architect could only dream of.

-The ratio between Trunk and Scrap is 1,024 to 1.
+The ratio between Trunk and is 1,024 to 1.
 Nexus's quarterly infrastructure plan describes this as "demand-proportional allocation."
 The plan does not define demand.
 It does not need to.
-Demand, in Nexus's framework, is measured by revenue generated per terabit consumed.
+Demand, in 's framework, is measured by revenue generated per terabit consumed.
 Sectors that generate no revenue generate no demand.
 Sectors that generate no demand receive no bandwidth.
 The math is clean.
 The math is always clean.

 What each tier feels like: Trunk is invisible โ€” the people who use it experience bandwidth as thought itself.
 Corporate is seamless โ€” messages arrive before the finger lifts from send.
 District is adequate until it isn't.
 Local is livable, with congestion spikes at 09:00 and 18:00 that make thoughts take a heartbeat longer than they should.
 Edge is precarious โ€” neural interfaces stutter, consciousness verifications timeout and retry, entertainment competes with basic cognition for throughput.

 Scrap is survival.
-One terabit per second shared among everyone in a Dregs sector who can find a working port.
+One terabit per second shared among everyone in a sector who can find a working port.
 Cables spliced so many times the signal degrades at every junction.
 Connection maintained by people the corporate network has never heard of, using methods the corporate network would refuse to acknowledge.

 Corporate Control